Introduction

 But there is also personal experience.

-In my opinion, this is a missing angle in many blog posts.
+In my opinion, the human element perspective is a missing angle in many blog posts.

-They forget that emotional memory changes how a scent feels.
+They can forget that emotional memory changes how a scent feels.

 A good aroma routine is not only about the “best oil.”